Abdul-Qahir-Jalali/zomato-data-analysis/README.md

-# zomato-data-analysis
+# Zomato Data Analysis

-Exploratory Data Analysis and data preprocessing  on Zomato dataset using Python
+This project performs exploratory data analysis (EDA) on the Zomato restaurant dataset using Python and libraries such as Pandas, Matplotlib, and Seaborn.